Lynn de Jager

 About

-Tackling climate change requires more than technological innovation—it also demands shifts in behavior.
-Through my work, I hope to uncover what those shifts look like, and how we can enable them effectively.
-With a background in social psychology and sustainability sciences, I'm now learning to apply computational methods to study the role of human behavior in the energy transition.
+With a background in social psychology and sustainability sciences, I'm currently applying computational methods to study the role of human behavior in the energy transition.
 More specifically, my research explores how we can integrate socio-psychological insights into agent-based models to improve policy advice for sustainable transitions.
 Agent-based modeling is a simulation method that models the actions and interactions of individual agents, in my case energy decisions by households, to explore how system behavior emerges.

 Experience